Janey Play

 Fish can be done even simpler. like below.

-Dry- or Pan-fried Fish
+Pan- or Dry-fry Fish

 Garlic Butter Prawns